-34.2.1 File URIs
+33.2.1 File URIs

-The lowest layer of the Tahoe architecture (the "key-value store") is reponsible for mapping URIs to data.
+The lowest layer of the Tahoe architecture (the "grid") is reponsible for mapping URIs to data.
 This is basically a distributed hash table, in which the URI is the key, and some sequence of bytes is the value.